Charles Brickley: Later life

-Legal trouble
+After leaving the Navy, Brickley began working for a New York stock brokerage firm.
+He later headed his own firm, Charley E. Brickley & Co, and by 1921, was reported to have a fortune in the six figures.
 In 1923, Brickley was indicted on charges of illegal stock negotiations.
 He was found not guilty of forgery and larceny by a jury on May 28, 1925.
-On March 1, 1928 Brickley was found guilty of four counts of larceny and bucketing orders from customers of Charles E. Brickley, Inc., stock brokerage firm, from 1925 to 1927.
+On March 1, 1928, Brickley was found guilty of four counts of larceny and bucketing orders from customers of Charles E. Brickley, Inc., from 1925 to 1927.
 He was released on parole in December.

+During World War II, Brickley was a pipe-fitter at a Wilmington, Delaware shipyard.
+After the war, he worked as an advertising salesman in New York City.

-In 1949, Brickley and his son, Charles, Jr. were arrested after starting a fight in a Manhattan restaurant.
-According to testimony, the fight began when Brickley overheard somebody say "Is that old bald-headed so-and-so Charlie Brickley, the football player?"
+In 1949, Brickley and his son, Charles Jr., were arrested after starting a fight in a Manhattan restaurant.
+According to testimony, the fight began when Brickley overheard somebody say, "Is that old bald-headed so-and-so Charlie Brickley, the football player?"

 or "You mean that old bald-headed man is the great Charlie Brickley?"
 Brickley died the day the charges against him were to be dismissed.
+He was buried at Holy Cross Cemetery in Malden, Massachusetts.